amitu/amalgam/README.md

 # tango
-golang library to interoperate with django.
+golang library to interoperate with django